 (c) when an interviewer wants to tell a person, after they have been charged with, or informed they may be prosecuted for, an offence described in paragraph 3.1(a), about any written statement or interview with another person, see Code C, paragraph 16.4.

-3.2 The Terrorism Act 2000 makes separate provision for a Code of Practice for the audio recording of interviews of those arrested under Section 41 of, or Schedule 7 to, the 2000 Act.
+3.2 The Terrorism Act 2000 and the Counter-Terrorism Act 2008 make separate provisions for a Code of Practice for the video recording with sound of:

+interviews of persons detained under section 41 of, or Schedule 7 to, the 2000 Act, and

+post-charge questioning of persons authorised under section 22 or 23 of the 2008 Act .

 The provisions of this Code do not apply to such interviews.
 (See Note 3C.)

-3.3 The custody officer may authorise the interviewer not to audio record the interview when it is:
+3.3 If the conditions in paragraph 3.3A are satisfied, authority not to audio record an interview to which paragraph 3.1 applies may be given by:

+(a) the custody officer in the case of a detained suspect, or

+(b) an officer of the rank of sergeant or above in the case of a suspect who has not been arrested and to whom paragraphs 3.21 and 3.22 of Code C (Persons attending a police station or elsewhere voluntarily) apply.

+3.3A The conditions referred to in paragraph 3.3 are:

-(a) not reasonably practicable because of equipment failure or the unavailability of a suitable interview room or recording equipment and the authorising officer considers, on reasonable grounds, that the interview should not be delayed; or
+(a) it is not reasonably practicable to audio record, or as the case may be, continue to audio record, the interview because of equipment failure or the unavailability of a suitable interview room or recording equipment; and

-(b) clear from the outset there will not be a prosecution.
+(b) the authorising officer considers, on reasonable grounds, that the interview or continuation of the interview should not be delayed until the failure has been rectified or until a suitable room or recording equipment becomes available.

+In these cases:

-Note: In these casesthe interview should be recorded in writing in accordance with Code C, section 11.
-In all cases the custody officer shall record the specific reasons for not audio recording.
+the interview must be recorded or continue to be recorded in writing in accordance with Code C, section 11; and

+the authorising officer shall record the specific reasons for not audio recording and the interviewer is responsible for ensuring that the written interview record shows the date and time of the authority, the authorising officer and where the authority is recorded.
 (See Note 3B.)

-3.4 If a person refuses to go into or remain in a suitable interview room, see Code C paragraph 12.5, and the custody officer considers, on reasonable grounds, that the interview should not be delayed the interview may, at the custody officer’s discretion, be conducted in a cell using portable recording equipment or, if none is available, recorded in writing as in Code C, section 11.
+3.4 If a detainee refuses to go into or remain in a suitable interview room, see Code C paragraph 12.5, and the custody officer considers, on reasonable grounds, that the interview should not be delayed the interview may, at the custody officer’s discretion, be conducted in a cell using portable recording equipment or, if none is available, recorded in writing as in Code C, section 11.
 The reasons for this shall be recorded.

 3.5 The whole of each interview shall be audio recorded, including the taking and reading back of any statement.